bidah/universal-medusa/readme.md

 # Universal Medusa ⚛️ Multi platform e-commerce development

 **Support:** Got questions about the project, need more comprehensive support, or want to move into production using Universal Medusa?
-Please reach out by [booking a meeting on my calendar](https://cal.com/rodrigo-figueroa-vmbwee/30min).
+Please reach out by [booking a meeting](https://cal.com/rodrigo-figueroa-vmbwee/30min).

 ---